lucidrains/improving-transformers-world-model-for-rl/README.md

 Implementation of the new SOTA for model based RL, from the paper [Improving Transformer World Models for Data-Efficient RL](https://arxiv.org/abs/2502.01591), in Pytorch.

+They significantly outperformed DreamerV3 with a transformer and a less complicated setup, on a simplified Minecraft game, Craftax.

 ## Citations

 ```bibtex